junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The heated sensation on the cheek goes away, so is the other small pain and wounds all over the body he doesn't realize he has.

-Looking back in the angel's briefly brightened up eyes, he gives him a small smile.
+Looking back in the angel's briefly brightened up eyes, he gives him another small smile.
 "Thanks Cas, good to have you back."

 <br>